conan-io/docs/manage_deps/workflows.rst

 Single configuration (one conf at a time)
 -----------------------------------------
-The single configuration is simple, it is the one that has been used so far for the examples and tutorials.
-In the getting started, we ran the ``conan install`` command in the project root folder, and the ``conaninfo.txt`` and ``conanbuildinfo.cmake`` files were generated in such root folder.
+The single configuration is simple.
+It is the one that has been used so far for the examples and tutorials.
+In :ref:`Getting started<getting_started>`, we ran the ``conan install`` command in the project root folder, and the ``conaninfo.txt`` and ``conanbuildinfo.cmake`` files were generated there.

 But out-of-source builds are also supported.
-Lets do it with a simple example:
+Let's make a simple example:

 .. code-block:: bash